OpenMendel/SnpArrays.jl/docs/src/linalg.md

 EUR_101 = [EUR_100; EUR];
 ```

-We create instnaces of SnpLinAlg, SnpBitmatrix and CuSnpArray:
+We create instances of SnpLinAlg, SnpBitmatrix and CuSnpArray:

 ```julia